-Lower back pain is one of the most common complaints made by patients who seek treatment at our Houston office.
+Lower back pain is one of the most common complaints made by patients who seek treatment at our Austin office.
 The American Chiropractic Association reports that over 31 million people are experiencing this kind of irritation at any given moment.
 One common cause of low back pain is spinal stenosis, but this disorder can also cause pain and numbness anywhere along the spine.

 What is Spinal Stenosis?

 The spinal column consists of numerous vertebrae that rest upon each other with plenty of openings and gaps to accommodate the spinal cord and the nerves that connect with it.
 When something causes these openings to shrink, compression occurs that leads to pain and other symptoms.
 Some cases of spinal stenosis go undetected for years because they don’t cause any noticeable signs.
 There are numerous causes for this spine problem, and each distinct cause requires a different treatment and management approach.

 A complete lack of back pain doesn’t mean your spine is in perfect health.
 Diagnostic tests are important even for patients without symptoms because they can catch issues like this before they worsen.
 However, most patients with spinal stenosis experience:

 - Pain and irritation that slowly develops in one or more regions of the spine